-According to research released last year, Christmas weight gain is a common phenomenon, so if you feel like it’s happened to you in the past a) you’re probably not imagining it and b) you’re not the only one!
+According to research released last year, Christmas weight gain can be a common occurrence, so if you feel like it’s happened to you in the pasta) you’re probably not imagining it and b) you’re not the only one!
 And, when you factor in everything from food-based get-togethers to the stress that can go hand-in-hand with this time of year, it’s not surprising if your healthy habits take a back seat.

 But, even if that’s happened to you in Christmases gone by, it doesn’t mean you have to hit repeat this year.
 Don’t worry – we’re not suggesting you avoid it by saying ‘no thanks’ to all the trimmings that go with the turkey.
 In fact, we insist you enjoy your favourite foods!
 Here’s a five-step plan to stay on track while you celebrate the festive season.

 Unless an invite says ‘BYO food’, you might not be able to control what’s on offer at a function, but you can still put a plan in place.

 - When dining out, research the menu before you arrive so you know what the healthier options are.
 Peer pressure is scientifically proven to influence restaurant food choices, so try to order before anyone else.

 - If you’re serving yourself from a buffet, make a beeline for the healthiest dish on the table, and put some of that on your plate first.
 Why?
 Research shows that the first food choice we make can influence subsequent ones.